Working Papers

 [abstract]

-Abstract: Consider a persuasion game where both the sender and receiver are ambiguity averse with maxmin expected utility (MEU) preferences and the sender can choose to design an ambiguous information structure.
-This paper studies the game with an ex-ante formulation: The sender first commits to a (possibly ambiguous) information structure and then the receiver best responds by choosing an ex-ante message-contingent action plan.
-Under this formulation, I show it is never strictly beneficial for the sender to use an ambiguous information structure as opposed to a standard (unambiguous) information structure.
-This result is shown to be robust to the receiver having non-MEU Uncertainty Averse preferences but not to the sender having non-MEU preferences.
+Abstract: Consider a persuasion game where both the sender and receiver are ambiguity averse with maxmin expected utility (MEU) preferences and the sender can choose an ambiguous information structure.
+This paper analyzes the game in an ex-ante formulation: the sender first commits to an information structure, and then the receiver best responds by choosing an ex-ante message-contingent action plan.
+Under this formulation, I show it is never strictly beneficial for the sender to use an ambiguous information structure as opposed to a standard unambiguous one.
+This result is robust to (i) the players having heterogeneous beliefs over the states, and/or (ii) the receiver having non-MEU, uncertainty-averse preferences.
+However, it is not robust to the sender having non-MEU preferences.

 Relative Maximum Likelihood Updating of Ambiguous Beliefs